Skip to article frontmatterSkip to article content

 <Figure size 640x480 with 1 Axes>

-To invert a matrix, we just need to reach triangular form
+To invert a full matrix, we first need reach triangular form

 We know that we want to modify our full matrix equation